-Naturally sweet beet juice recipe with fresh lemon plus soothing ginger and cucumber.
+I love this naturally sweetened beet juice recipe with fresh lemon plus soothing ginger and cucumber.
 High in vitamin C and essential minerals!
-Jump to the Lemon Ginger Power Beet Juice Recipe or read on to see our tips for making it.

 When we make fresh juices at home, we use a juicer.
 If you do not have one and you love the idea of juicing at home, we highly recommend purchasing one.
-If juicing is a first for you, you can get away with using a high powered blender.
+If juicing is a first for you, you can get away with using a high powered blender (like Blendtec or Vitamix).
 I’ve included our tips for this in the notes section of the recipe below.

 Centrifugal juicers are typically cheaper.
 There is some debate about whether or not the spinning mechanism creates heat, which can possibly break down enzymes.
 More importantly to us, centrifugal juicers are not as efficient at getting as much juice out of the produce, which means produce costs might go up.